The Voodoo Programming Language

 The address computed by <base> + WORDSIZE * <offset> is expected to be a multiple of the word size.
 The behavior of set-word is undefined if this condition is not satisfied.

-Performs a tail call to the function <x> with arguments <y> <z> ….
+Performs a tail call to the function <x> with parameters <y> <z> ….
 This has an effect similar to 'return call <x> <y> <z> ...', but re-uses the call frame of the current function.
-This means that if <x> takes fewer or at most as many arguments as the current function, the tail call requires no extra space.
+This means that if <x> takes fewer or at most as many parameters as the current function, the tail call requires no extra space.

 Expressions